Spaghetti-droid/DiskUsageAnalyser/README.md

       -o OUTPUTFILE, --outputFile OUTPUTFILE
                             Where to save the result.
 Default: output.txt

+See the examples below for specific use cases.

+## Installing

+Copy source files where you want to store them.

 ## Requirements and Dependencies

 Disk Usage Analyser requires python 3.12 to run.

-Disk Usage Analyser depends on several libraries, namely:
+It also depends on several libraries, namely:
 - argparse
 - humanize
 - pathlib